reorg/pg_repack/doc/pg_repack.rst

     with the ``--table`` or ``--parent-table`` options.

 ``-T SECS``, ``--wait-timeout=SECS``
-    pg_repack needs to take an exclusive lock at the end of the reorganization.
+    pg_repack needs to take one exclusive lock at the beginning and and one exclusive lock at the end of the reorganization.
 This setting controls how many seconds pg_repack will wait to acquire this lock.
 If the lock cannot be taken after this duration and ``--no-kill-backend`` option is not specified, pg_repack will forcibly cancel the conflicting queries.
     If you are using PostgreSQL version 8.4 or newer, pg_repack will fall back to using pg_terminate_backend() to disconnect any remaining backends after twice this timeout has passed.
     The default is 60 seconds.

 ``-D``, ``--no-kill-backend``